 Today, athletes with MCL tears can benefit from refinements to Dr. Jobe's techniques that have been developed by Dr. Altchek and his colleagues at HSS.
 Dr. Altchek begins treatment with an arthroscopic examination of the affected area.
 (For more information on elbow arthroscopy, please see the link at the end of the article under Further Reading.)

-After addressing any other conditions that are present in the joint, such as bone spurs, the orthopaedic surgeon makes an incision to reveal the medial or inner aspect of the elbow joint.
+After addressing any other conditions that are present in the joint, such as bone spurs, the orthopedic surgeon makes an incision to reveal the medial or inner aspect of the elbow joint.
 If possible, he or she then reattaches the remaining portion of the MCL.
 The harvested tendon graft is threaded through holes created in the ulna and humerus and sutured to stabilize the joint.

 Dr. Altchek's technique differs from Dr. Jobe's in that only one hole is made in the humerus bone versus the three Dr. Jobe used.
 This offers a protective benefit to the bone which is more vulnerable to fracture if it has multiple holes in it.
 Dr. Altchek also found a way to simplify the tensioning of the graft and developed a special stitch that provides more secure fixation of the tendon to the bone.